Thakshin4/FarmCentralWebsite/README.md

-# Farm Central Stock management Website
+# Farm Central Stock Management Website

 Farm Central is a software tool or platform designed to facilitate the management of Farmers and their associated products.
 It streamlines